rafaparadela/kotlin-category/README.md

-# The science behind functional programming (using Arrow)
+# The science behind functional programming

-Sample app to explain some category theory concepts.
+Sample app to explain some category theory concepts, using [Arrow](http://arrow-kt.io/).